Algebraic groups over free and hyperbolic groups: Homogeneous varieties

 We now view $\Gamma$ as hyperbolic relative to $\grp{u_1},\dots,\grp{u_k}$, and we look at an action of $\Gamma$ on a space with a corresponding collection of disjoint horoballs as in \cite{Bow_relhyp}.
 Assume first that the homomorphisms $h\circ \alpha_i$ are pairwise distinct modulo conjugation in $\Gamma$.
 Since $R$ is non-abelian, $h\circ \alpha_i(R)$ is non-parabolic for $i$ large enough.
-By \cite[Theorem 1.2]{BeSz_endomorphisms} (whose proof also works for a discriminating sequence of homomorphisms), we get a non-trivial action of $R$ on an $\bbR$-tree relative to $E_1, \dots, E_p$ with abelian arc stabilizers.
+By \cite[Theorem 1.2(i)]{BeSz_endomorphisms}, we get a non-trivial action of $R$ on an $\bbR$-tree relative to $E_1, \dots, E_p$.
+Part $(ii)$ of the same result states that if moreover every homomorphism $h \circ \alpha_i$ is injective, then arc stabilizers in the $\bbR$-tree are abelian.
+Actually, the proof also applies here because the homomorphisms $h \circ \alpha_i$ form a discriminating family.

 Since abelian subgroups of $L_V$ are finitely generated, the hypotheses of \cite[Theorem 5.1, Corollary 5.2]{Gui_actions} are satisfied, and this action yields an abelian splitting of $R$ relative to $E_1,\dots,E_p$.
 Taking a tree of cylinders for commutation as in \cite[Proposition 6.3]{GL4}, one gets a non-trivial abelian splitting of $R$ relative to $E_1,\dots, E_p$ and to all non-cyclic abelian subgroups of $R$, contradicting its rigidity.

 Thus, up to conjugating and taking a subsequence, we may assume that $(h\circ\alpha_i)_{|R}$ does not depend on $i$.
 Since it is discriminating, this implies that $(h\circ \alpha_i)_{|R}$ is injective, hence so is $h_{|R}$.